KaiEkkrin/ThirteenIsh/README.md

 * "BotToken": the Discord bot token.
 * "MongoConnectionString": the MongoDB connection string.

+## Docker-compose based deployment

+* Create a file "my.docker.env" in the project root and add to it `BotToken="...my bot token..."`.
+* Run e.g. `docker-compose up -d --build`

 ## TO DO

 (Lots of the below is out of date compared to how I actually did it and I should update when things are more complete.)